 So he and his colleagues conducted a national survey of physicians’ religious characteristics.
 He found that, compared to a sample of the general U.S. population, physicians were twice as likely to cope with their own major life problems without relying on a “higher power.”
 Doctors were also less likely to carry their religious beliefs into other dealings in life.
 Curlin’s survey was the first of many to show that doctors are less inclined to bring up spiritual and religious matters with patients and their families, even though addressing these dimensions of illness can help coping with death, and even though patients frequently welcome the discussion.

 “When spiritual needs are not met,” concluded Michelle Pearce, a University of Maryland clinical psychologist and her colleagues in a 2012 paper, “patients are at risk of depression and a reduced sense of spiritual meaning and peace.”
-Yet according to a 2013 study, despite recognizing the importance of spiritual care to patients, physicians and nurses infrequently provide it.
-A report published in the Journal of Clinical Oncology found that most cancer physicians, nurses, and patients believe such care would have a positive impact.
+Yet according to a 2013 study published in the Journal of Clinical Oncology, despite recognizing the importance of spiritual care to patients, physicians and nurses infrequently provide it.
+A 2012 report in the same journal found that most cancer physicians, nurses, and patients believe such care would have a positive impact.

 “It is mere prejudice to assert that all spirituality in health care is quackery.”